threatexpress/domainhunter/README.md

 ## Features

 - Retrieve specified number of recently expired and deleted domains (.com, .net, .org) from ExpiredDomains.net
+  - Note: You will need credentials from expireddomains.net for full functionality
 - Retrieve available domains based on keyword search from ExpiredDomains.net
 - Perform reputation checks against the Symantec WebPulse Site Review (BlueCoat), IBM x-Force, and Cisco Talos
 - Sort results by domain age (if known) and filter for reputation